CzechJiri/Tableau-Authorize.Net/README.md

 - get your Sandbox access to Authorize.Net DA!
 - simply clone the repo
 - start the web server e.g. ```python -m SimpleHTTPServer 8888``` in the same directory
-- open Tableau, select "Web Data Connector" as a datasource and paste this lin khttp://localhost:8888/AuthorizeNet.html
+- open Tableau, select "Web Data Connector" as a datasource and paste this link http://localhost:8888/AuthorizeNet.html

 #cURL calls